Arlodotexe/windows-interact/README.md

 ## Current development status

+New release will be delayed by a few days as I have found a very odd, breaking bug in `Win.appManager()` that needs to be fixed

-New release **soon**!
-I have been looking forward to this for a long time, because this release brings the [PowerShell session manager](https://github.com/Arlodotexe/windows-interact#winpowershell)!
+This release brings the [PowerShell session manager](https://github.com/Arlodotexe/windows-interact#winpowershell)!
 More advanced than [node-powershell](https://www.npmjs.com/package/node-powershell), with automatic output collection and seperation, and the ability to run multiple command in succession by passing in array.

 New in version (1.1.8):
  - `Win.PowerShell()` now has a built in session manager!